sustainsw/anon-pipeline-doc/anon-pipeline/docs/development_details.md

 The module generate pseudo id for accession number and patient numbers.

 ### ocdr.py
-The module is for text dectection and optical character recognition.
-Function `text_detection_and_recognition` detect text in given image using EAST model of OpenCV and recognise characters on the image using Tesseract.
+The module is for text detection and optical character recognition.
+- Function `text_detection_and_recognition()` detect text in given image using EAST model of OpenCV and recognize characters on the image using Tesseract.

 ### phi_text_examiner.py
-The module check if a given piece of text contain public health information (PHI) in a DICOM file, by comparing the tags with a series of tags of the DICOM (eg: patient name).
+The module check if a given piece of text contain public health information (PHI) in a DICOM file, by referring to a series of tags (eg: patient name).
-- See function `check_phi_in_text`
+- Run function `check_phi_in_text()` for this process
-- The tags for reference are configured in `PHI_TAGS_CHECK_LIST` variable in config.py.
+- The tags for reference can be configured in `PHI_TAGS_CHECK_LIST` variable in `config.py`.
-- The tags are classified into different types where different methods for searching PHI are used accordingly.
+    - The tags are classified into different types by which different methods for searching PHI are used accordingly.

-### conig.py
+### config.py
 The script contains all the configurations for all above modules.
 It would be copied from `template/config_template.py` when the program is setup in the first time.

 # Test
-Tests are in folder `test`. `Pytest` should be used to run these tests, whose configuration file is in `pytest.ini`.
+Tests are in folder `test`. `pytest` should be used to run these tests, whose configuration file is in `pytest.ini`.
 See docstring for details of each test.

 # database
 This is an sqlite database tracing the status of every DICOM file and its directory in anonymisation process.
 Following tables are contained in the database.

 ### folders
-Record the status of subdirectories that containing DICOM files, with the following columns.
+Record the executive status of subdirectories that containing DICOM files, with the following columns:
 - name: name of the subdirectory
 - status: status of process, including
     - unchecked: not been checked by the program